Joanneyoung01/Joanneyoung01/README.md

 My blog where all of my Makers Academy was documented can be found on my blog [here](https://medium.com/@joanneyoung_).

-Hackathon:
+### Hackathons
-Once a quarter my former company Beamly,
+Once a quarter my I participate in company Hackathons.
+The last Hackathon as a team of 4 we built a tool to help make reading company documents a fun experience.
+This was a website where as a user, so that I can view my goals and objectives for the following quarter in a fun and interactive way, and will display my document using common slang, as oppose to formal.
+This was built using a find and replace script which was built in Javascript.
+We won top project of the day out of 20 teams, and won £1000 to spend at a restaurant of our choice.

 ### What I am working on now? ###
-I have a fascination with Typescript, so I would like to look into learning this language as after reading blog articles about the security benefits (particularly on large code bases) of Typescript, this is something I am keen to work on in my next project.
+I have a fascination with Typescript, so I am currently building a project with the focus of learning this language as after reading blog articles about the security benefits (particularly on large code bases) of Typescript.